Attendance

 Statement of intent

-• Under achievement is often linked to poor attendance
+Underachievement is often linked to lower attendance.

 Procedure

 • The Manager and/or Deputy Lead are responsible for monitoring absence and following up any concerns raised by the team.
+We log absences on tapestry for each child and audit attendance across each half term for every child, aiming for 95 % attendance

 • It is the responsibility of all staff to report to the Manager/Deputy each day regarding lateness/absence or if a child leaves our setting unexpectedly.